jeshlin-donna/Machine_Learning_and_Data_Science/README.md

-# Machine_Learning
+# Machine_Learning_and_Data_Science

-This is a github repository contaning all my machine learning codes.
+This is a github repository contaning all my projects and codes pertaining to machine learning and data science.